SupeRuier/awesome-active-learning/subfields/deep_AL.md

 - [Deep Active Learning: Unified and Principled Method for Query and Training [2020, ICAIS]](https://arxiv.org/abs/1911.09162)
 - [Visual Transformer for Task-aware Active Learning [2021]](https://arxiv.org/pdf/2106.03801.pdf)

-# Criticism on Deep AL
+# Criticism/Discovery on Deep AL

 Several works compare the current DeepAL methods, and state that their experiments are flawed.
 We think these papers are very interesting.